Candidate phyla radiation: Phylogeny

-The Candidate phyla radiation was found to be the most basal-branching lineage in bacteria according to some early phylogenetic analyses of this group based on ribosomal proteins and protein family occurrence profiles.
+The Candidate phyla radiation was found to be sister to all other bacteria according to some early phylogenetic analyses of this group based on ribosomal proteins and protein family occurrence profiles.
 These studies found the following phylogeny between phyla and superphyla.
 The superphyla are shown in bold.

 However, several recent studies have suggested that the CPR belongs to Bacillati and is more closely related to Chloroflexota.
 The evolutionary relationships that are typically supported by these studies are as follows.

 Provisional taxonomy

 Because many CPR members are uncultivable, they cannot be formally put into the bacterial taxonomy, but a number of provisional, or Candidatus, names have been generally agreed on.
 As of 2017, two superphyla are generally recognized under CPR, Parcubacteria and Microgenomates.
-The Phyla under CPR include:
+The phyla under CPR include: